-A: Think basics first- Lures, extra hooks, reels, rods, tackle box, bait and important documents.
+A: Think basics first- Lures, extra hooks, reels, rods, tackle box, bait, and important documents.
 Once you have the basics covered, you can put in anything else you want.
 Sunglasses, sunblock, snacks, food, water, towels.
-You will know what you have you forgotten to include after your first trip.
+You will know what you have forgotten to include after your first trip.

 View our buying guide to find the tips on choosing a tackle box and fishing sunglasses reviews.